-Employees who are uncertain about any matter contained in the Code should seek legal advice in the first instance from the Head of Legal Service.
-Such discussions will be regarded prima facia as private but if a matter of proper concern to the Council is disclosed and the employee fails to follow the advice given then the Head of Legal Service and Solicitor will be under an obligation to inform the appropriate Head of Service Chief Officer, Chief Executive or the Council.
+Employees who are uncertain about any matter contained in the Code should seek legal advice in the first instance from the Legal Services Manager.
+Such discussions will be regarded prima facia as private but if a matter of proper concern to the Council is disclosed and the employee fails to follow the advice given then the Legal Service Manager will be under an obligation to inform the appropriate Director, Head of Service, Chief Executive or the Council.

-Although this Code and the Statutory and contractual obligations of employees require that they act promptly no employee is likely to be prosecuted or penalised for failing to comply with these requirements if there has been a reasonable delay arising only from taking such advice a from the Head of Legal Services.
+Although this Code and the Statutory and contractual obligations of employees require that they act promptly no employee is likely to be prosecuted or penalised for failing to comply with these requirements if there has been a reasonable delay arising only from taking such advice from the Legal Services Manager.